Skip to content

 }

-After importing, you'll need to set any passwords or secrets separately.
+After importing, you'll need to set any passwords or secrets separately — either through the TUI's edit screen or via NOORM_CONNECTION_PASSWORD at command time.

 Common Workflows